-- Say goodbye to the office commute: the time saved avoiding sitting in traffic or on the train or bus, presents itself to the worker as a gift.
-A gift to the said worker of – let’s look at an average – 2 hours per day in most capital cities.
-Zero downsides in consideration of this point alone
+- Say goodbye to the office commute: the time saved avoiding sitting in traffic or on the train or bus is around two hours per day in most capital cities.
+Zero downsides in consideration of this point alone.

-- Empowerment: the feeling that the boss and the team trust the worker, believe and trust they can take responsibility for their time to effectively deliver on their performance indicators, is motivating and empowering
+- Empowerment: the feeling that the boss and the team trust the worker, and believe they can take responsibility for their time to effectively deliver on their performance indicators is motivating and empowering.

-- Focus time: having minimal distractions, chat and other ‘down’ time that invariably happens in an office, is eliminated (pending of course, on minimal distractions at home).
-It’s a great opportunity to deliver on work that requires quiet time, focus, concentration
+- Focus time: distractions that invariably happen in an office are eliminated (pending of course, on minimal distractions at home).
+It’s a great opportunity to deliver on work that requires quiet time, focus and concentration.

 What’s in it for the employer?

-Managed with care and executed with rigour, the remote working policy can be a boon for productivity, corporate reputation and worker engagement.
+Managed with care and executed with rigour, remote working policies can be a boon for productivity, corporate reputation and worker engagement.

-- Potentially significant reduction in operating costs: a flexible working schedule can reduce office space and use of utilities.
-Renting smaller spaces and/or space in co-working environments can achieve substantial cost-savings
+- A flexible working schedule can reduce office space and use of utilities.
+Renting smaller spaces and/or space in co-working environments can achieve substantial cost savings.

 What Does Remote Working ‘Best Practice’ Look Like?